reduxjs/redux/CONTRIBUTING.md

 npm run test:examples
 ```

-Please visit the [Examples page](http://rackt.github.io/redux/docs/introduction/Examples.html) for information on running an individual example.
+Please visit the [Examples page](http://redux.js.org/docs/introduction/Examples.html) for information on running an individual example.

 ###New Features
 Please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don't want you to waste your efforts on a pull request that we won't want to accept.

 ###Style
-[rackt](https://github.com/rackt) is trying to keep a standard style across its various projects, which can be found over in [eslint-config-rackt](https://github.com/rackt/eslint-config-rackt).
+The [reactjs](https://github.com/reactjs) GitHub org is trying to keep a standard style across its various projects, which can be found over in [eslint-config-reactjs](https://github.com/reactjs/eslint-config-reactjs).
 If you have a style change proposal, it should first be proposed there.
 If accepted, we will be happy to accept a PR to implement it here.

 ## Submitting Changes
-* Open a new issue in the [Issue tracker](https://github.com/rackt/redux/issues).
+* Open a new issue in the [Issue tracker](https://github.com/reactjs/redux/issues).
 * Fork the repo.
 * Create a new feature branch based off the `master` branch.
 * Make sure all tests pass and there are no linting errors.